-Because of the symptoms that it causes, those with underlying illnesses or health problems are more at risk for having severe reactions to mildew than those who are baseline healthy.
+Because of the symptoms, it causes, those with underlying illnesses or health problems are more at risk for severe reactions to mildew than those who are baseline healthy.

 Mildew, luckily, poses less of a threat to your home itself and causes minor damage and side effects.
 However, it should still be treated right away and removed as quickly as possible to prevent health problems.